Dr. Erhardt: Enjoy!

 - Servo tries doing "This Is Your Life" with Joel, but gets interrupted by a stray doomsday device going towards the Satellite.
 Joel brings device into the bridge, but engages its self destruct sequence.

 - Joel tries to disarm the device, which turns out to be a "literary doomsday device" made by Isaac Asimov.
 He attempts reading the instructional manual to the device, but it looks like it's from the Engrish edition.

 - The doomsday device continues to get dismantled by Joel while Crow and Servo get philosophical on him.
 The device, having its wires cut, begins its countdown.
 The three try to stop the device with a password, but that just makes the device work faster; turning the three into Isaac Asimovs.
 They continue to be Asimovs in the theater.

 - Joel, Servo and Crow take off their Asimov forms, and read some letters.
 Joel reads the letter from the winner of the Avocado boy alternate name contest.
 He also reads some more; one letter is from a man who found meaning from the show, another is from a father and daughter asking for more information about the MST3K Fan Club.
 Dr. Erhardt files out the experiment by strumming his guitar to Dr. Forrester.

 This episode provides examples of:

-- Anachronic Order: Word of God states that licensing issues pushed back the use of the movie to the end of the season; although they kept the original production number, references are made to the episodes filmed in the interim, including a contest from the Robot Holocaust episode.
+- Anachronic Order: Licensing issues pushed back the use of the movie to the end of the season; although they kept the original production number, references are made to the episodes filmed in the interim, including a contest from the Robot Holocaust episode.